essioui/holbertonschool-shell/permissions/README.md

 E
 12/-Create a script that creates a directory called my_dir with permissions 751 in the working directory.==> mkdir -m 751 my_dir
-13/-Write a script that changes the group owner to school for the file hello==> chown :school hello
+13/-Write a script that changes the group owner to school for the file hello==> chown :school hello 14/-Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.==> chown -R vincent:staff .